Let's hear from Mary, opens a new window, an early literacy librarian, about kindergarten prep when schools are closed.

-Now that you’re home with your kids because preschool is closed, how can you keep them learning and growing and getting ready for Kindergarten?
+When you're home with your young children, how can you keep them learning and growing and getting ready for Kindergarten?

 - PBS Kids helps you make a schedule, opens a new window